 Our goal for English Learners (ELs) is to become independent learners in a school environment.
 We help ELs gain proficiency in the English language by focusing on the development of academic skills in the domains of listening, speaking, reading, and writing.
 We also strive to help ELs and their families successfully adapt to our district and culture while maintaining and valuing their own culture.

 The population of ELs varies throughout the year.
-Our students represent many different cultures and their native languages include: Afar, Albanian, Arabic, Bosnian, Bulgarian, Burmese, Cebuano, Cham, Chinese, Creole, Croatian, Dari, Dzonga, Farsi, Filipino, French, Gujarati, Hebrew, Japanese, Karen, Kinyarwanda, Lingala, Odia, Pashto, Persian, Russian, Somali, Spanish, Swahili, Tagalog, Tamil, Telugu, Visaya, and Vietnamese.
+Our students represent many different cultures and their native languages include: Albanian, Arabic, Bambara, Bulgarian, Burmese, Cham, Chinese, Croatian, Filipino, French, German, Greek, Gujarati, Hindi, Hungarian, Japanese, Karen, Kinyarwanda, Lingala, Portuguese, Romanian, Russian, Somali, Spanish, Swahili, Tagalog, Tamazight, Telugu, Thai, Ukrainian, and Vietnamese.

 Eligibility for the ELD Program

 Upon entry into the West Shore School District, families are required to complete a Home Language Survey.
 If a language other than English is noted, a district screener will contact the family and prior school district for additional information.
-If necessary, the student will complete the W-APT English language proficiency assessment to determine his or her level of English proficiency in speaking, listening, reading, and writing.
+If necessary, the student will complete the W-APT (Kindergarten) or WIDA Screener (grades 1 - 12) English language proficiency assessment to determine his or her level of English proficiency in speaking, listening, reading, and writing.
 Parents will be notified of placement within thirty days if enrolled at the beginning of the school year, or within fourteen days if enrolled during the school year.

 Direct Instruction and Support